-- Go to the map window again and select the layers you want to be visible (systematic\plots\clip, forest\stands\2012 copy and Basic\map). - Zoom again to have only a few lines of sample plots visible. - Go back to the Print composer window. - Select the bigger map in your composer (🖄). - In Item properties click on Update preview and Set to map canvas extent.
+- Go to the map window again and select the layers you want to be visible (systematic_plots_clip, forest_stands_2012 copy and Basic_map). - Zoom again to have only a few lines of sample plots visible. - Go back to the Print Layout window. - Select the bigger map in your layout (1). - In Item properties click on Update preview and Set to map canvas extent.